Misasagiinori/Inori/README.md

 # Inori
-For Misasagi Inori
+For Misasagi Inori.
 Reality is merely an illusion.
-Albeit a very persistent one
+Albeit a very persistent one.